 9.1.
-These Guidelines may be varied from time to time by CombatAUS and JA.
-Any updates will be published on the CombatAUS and JA websites.
+These Guidelines may be varied from time to time by CombatAUS.
+Any updates will be published on the CombatAUS and AT websites.

-Schedule 1: Judo Athlete Categories 2022 - 2024
+Schedule 1: Athlete Categories 2021 - 2024

-Podium Pathway Category Athlete Category Description Key Performance Indicators Time in Category Podium Medallist at Olympic/Paralympic Games or Senior World Championships in the previous 24 months Athletes are assessed against factors outlined at 5.1 through 5.4, and are deemed capable of a podium outcome at the next Olympic/Paralympic Games Compulsory for consideration: Medallist at Olympic Games or Senior World Championship Additional considerations: # of medal performances at Grand Slams and Grand Prix events within last 12 months (dependent on depth of field) # of wins against Top 10 WRL ranked athletes within last 12 months Medal winning performances in 50% of events in the 12- Undefined - until no longer meeting the KPIs for Podium categorisation.
-Must show improvement in the areas identified in the IPP Podium Ready 5th to 8th at the most recent Olympic/ Paralympic Games or Senior World Championships, and/or Top 8 on the IJF Senior WRL at the time of categorisation Athletes are assessed against factors outlined at 5.1 through 5.4, and are deemed capable of a podium outcome at the next Olympic/Paralympic Games 24 months prior to Olympic/Paralympic Games Compulsory for consideration: Top 8 placing at the last benchmark event, and/or Top 8 on the IJF Senior WRL Additional considerations: Medallist at Senior Asian-Oceania Championships Medallist at Grand Slam/Grand Prix events # of wins against Top 10 WRL ranked athletes within last 12 months Win/loss % across all International events Undefined - until progressing to Podium categorisation; or until no longer meeting the KPIs for Podium Ready categorisation.
-Must show improvement in the areas identified in the IPP
+/ time to eategories 2022 Category Category Description Performance Indicators Time in Category Podium Medallist at Olympic Games/Paralympic Games/ Senior World Championships in the previous 24 months.
+Athletes are assessed against factors outlined at 5.1 through 5.3 and are deemed capable of a podium outcome at the next Olympic Games/Paralympic Games.
+Compulsory for consideration: Medal at Olympic/Paralympic Games Medal at Senior World Championships Additional considerations: Medal at Grand Prix Final # Of medal performances at Grand Prix events # Of wins against Top 10 WRL ranked athletes within last 12 months Undefined - until no longer meeting the KPIs for Podium categorisation.
+Must show improvement in the areas identified in the IPP Podium Ready 5th-8th at latest Olympic/Paralympic/Senior World Championship.
+Athletes are assessed against factors outlined at 5.1 through 5.3 and are deemed capable of a podium outcome at the next Olympic/Paralympic Games.
+Compulsory for consideration: Top 8 placing at last benchmark event.
+Top 8 on the WT Senior Olympic Ranking Additional considerations: Top 8 at Grand Prix Final Medallist at Grand Prix events # Of wins against Top 10 WRL ranked athletes within last 12 months Undefined - until no longer meeting the KPIs for Podium categorisation.
+Must show improvement in the areas identified in the IPP.